Dynamics365/dynamics365.github.io/_posts/2017-01-19-number-sequence-farmework-in-Dynamics-AX-2012.markdown

 	return NumberSeqModule::Contoso;
 }
 {% endhighlight %}

 Use of the `DataArea` segment in *Step 4* to describe the default segment for the extended data types used for `ContosoId`.

 Note In **Microsoft Dynamics AX 2009**, number sequence references could be initialized by restarting the Application Object Server (AOS).
 In **Microsoft Dynamics AX 2012**, the initialization of references to populate the `NumberSequenceDatatype` and `NumberSequenceParameterType` tables has moved to the initialization checklist.
-To initialize the newly created references, run a job that executes the `LoadModule` method likes below
+To initialize the newly created references, run a job that executes the `LoadModule` method likes below.

 {% highlight csharp %}
 static void loadNumSeq (Args _args)
 {